shengminp/shengminp.github.io/_pages/about.md

 About Me
 ======
 Hello!
-I am a doctral student at the Artificial Intelligence at the Yonsei University.
+I am a doctral student in Artificial Intelligence at the Yonsei University.

 Research Interest
 ======
 * Natural language reasoning
-  * Designing methods that allow the model to reason in a more flexible way.
+  * Developing methods that enable models to reason more flexibly.

-* Language generation
-  * Designing methods that extract rich but explainable knowledge from natural or formal language.
+  * Designing methods to extract rich, explainable knowledge from natural or formal language.
-  * Efficiently generate meaningful data through a specific and targeted approach.
+  * Generating meaningful data efficiently through targeted and specific approaches.

 For more information check out my [Publications](https://shengminp.github.io/publications/) and [CV](https://shengminp.github.io/cv/).